Travel Soccer FAQ

 Q. Who runs the travel teams?

-A. Woodbridge Youth Soccer Club assists the team in its formation and sets up the administrative structure necessary for play.
+A. Woodbridge Youth Soccer assists the team in its formation and sets up the administrative structure necessary for play.
 Woodbridge Youth Soccer will select a qualified coach to teach skills, run practices, and coach games.

 Q. How are Travel Teams selected?